SalehAlbuga/azure-functions-swift/README.md

 ## **Bindings**
 Azure Functions offer a variety of [Bindings and Triggers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings)

 The trigger, input bindings and output bindings of a Function are set in its initializer.
-Azure Functions in Swift must inherit the **Function** class from the framework.
+Azure Functions in Swift must subclass the **Function** class from the framework.

 ### Custom Handler (HTTP Worker)